acquia/cli/CONTRIBUTING.md

 ### Automatic dev builds

-Every commit on the Acquia CLI repository, including for pull requests, automatically builds and uploads acli.phar to transfer.sh in order to assist with reviews.
+Every commit on the Acquia CLI repository, including for pull requests, automatically builds and uploads acli.phar as a build artifact to assist with reviews.
 To download acli.phar for any commit:

 1. Click the "build-release" workflow link.
 2. Expand the "Upload to transfer.sh" section.